 - Administer tests during the days specified for each content by the LAC within the MSDE testing window. - Follow the directions and read the scripts in the TAM verbatim to students.
-Translated scripts in Spanish are available under the Resources section on the MCAP Portal at https://support.mdassessments.com/. - Remove or cover any classroom displays that provide information related to the content being assessed or to test-taking strategies (refer to Section 2.3). - Provide students with all required test materials as listed in the TAM.
+Translated scripts in Spanish are available under the Resources section on the MCAP Portal at (https://support.mdassessments.com/). - Remove or cover any classroom displays that provide information related to the content being assessed or to test-taking strategies (refer to Section 2.3). - Provide students with all required test materials as listed in the TAM.

-- Prevent the use of prohibited materials (refer to Section 2.3) during testing Sections.
-Note that results may be invalidated for students who use cell phones or other prohibited electronic devices during a test Section, including after a student turns in their test materials, and during a break (see exception listed in Section 2.2.1). - Manage test Sessions in Pearson Access. - Provide only one Seal Code at a time when directed in the test script.
+- Understand that for the online mathematics 3-8 and Algebra I, a student MUST finish a Section before receiving the Seal Code for the next Section.
+For ELA, Algebra II, and Geometry, the student MUST exit TestNav and be moved to the next Section by the STC regardless of whether or not they completed the Section. - Prevent the use of prohibited materials (refer to Section 2.3) during testing Sections.
+Note that results may be invalidated for students who use cell phones or other prohibited electronic devices during a test Section, including after a student turns in their test materials and during a break (see exception listed in Section 2.2.1). - Manage test Sessions in Pearson Access. - Provide only one Seal Code at a time when directed in the test script.